 - Login Password Policy

-This setting sets the parameters for how frequently the password has to be reset, and for how many historic passwords Adobe Sign will remember to prevent recurring passwords from being installed.
+This setting sets the parameters for how frequently the password has to be reset, and for how many historic passwords Acrobat Sign will remember to prevent recurring passwords from being installed.

 - Login Password Strength